corda/corda/docs/source/design/float/decisions/ssl-termination.md

 #### Disadvantages

-1. May limit cryptography options to RSA, and prevent checking of X500 names (only the root certificate checked) - Corda certificates are not totally standard;
+1. May limit cryptography options to RSA, and prevent checking of X500 names (only the root certificate checked) - Corda certificates are not totally standard.
 2. Doesn’t allow identification of the message source.
-3. May require additional work and SASL support code to validate theultimate origin of connections in the float.
+3. May require additional work and SASL support code to validate the ultimate origin of connections in the float.

 #### Variant option 1a: Include SASL connection checking

 ##### Advantages

 1. Maintain authentication support
-2. Can authenticate against keys held internallye.g.
-Legal Identity not just TLS
+2. Can authenticate against keys held internally e.g. Legal Identity not just TLS.

 ##### Disadvantages